Thank you for reading our post, please rate this article at the end.

 1. Reduced Stress

-The “stress-reduction theory” shows that the sensory stimuli of nature, such as trees, mountains, streams, and lakes, are far more appealing to us than to those of urban landscapes.
+The “stress-reduction theory” shows that the sensory stimuli of nature, such as trees, mountains, streams, and lakes, are far more appealing to us than those of urban landscapes.

 Camping in remote areas can offer a more profound sense of relaxation and restoration than in urban green spaces.